cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/about-cul-digital-preservation.md

 The Libraries create and acquire digital materials and metadata in a variety of formats and standards.
 Collection materials are vast and diverse, including digitised versions of print and physical artefacts within Special Collections; the research outputs of Cambridge University; born-digital archives from personal, corporate, and University donors; and more!

-The team’s remit is to
+The role of CUL Digital Preservation is to
 * establish and support services that ensure the current and ongoing access, use, and reuse of digital collection materials;
 * engage library and University stakeholders about user and content requirements;
 * embed good practice for ensuring the longevity of digital materials;